Seanba/seanba.github.io/collections/_pages/supertiled2unity.md

 title: Get SuperTiled2Unity
 permalink: /supertiled2unity.html
 redirect_from: "/SuperTiled2Unity/"
+description: SuperTiled2Unity is like regular Tiled2Unity but is easier to use and has been updated to use new Unity classes like Tilemaps and Scripted Importers.
 ---

 **SuperTiled2Unity** is my custom-built tool made to seamlessly import [Tiled Map Editor](https://www.mapeditor.org/) assets into Unity.
 That name is purposely tongue-in-cheek as